-- 6.32 In summary, in order to help address Worthing's housing shortfall, the following measures/agreements have been put in place with some proposed for the future: - The updated and agreed CWS&GB MoU establishes a framework for co-operation between the LPAs with respect to strategic planning and development issues.
-Its objectives include: - To help to secure a broad but consistent approach to strategic planning and development issues across the Coastal West Sussex and Greater Brighton area. - To identify and manage spatial planning issues that impact on more than one local planning area within Coastal West Sussex and the Greater Brighton area. - The CWS&GB Local Strategic Statement and its refresh LSS2 guide strategic planning decisions for the area. - All the local planning authorities in the CWS & GB area are aware of Worthing's housing shortfall - Continuous consultation and engagement has taken place with those Local Authorities within the functional housing market area and with those in North West Sussex (Crawley, Horsham and Mid Sussex all now part of the CWS&GB Strategic Planning Board).
-Communication has also taken place with a number of Local Authorities in Hampshire and Surrey as well as with the GLA regards the London Plan. - Memoranda of Understanding and Statements of Common Ground have been agreed with other local authorities in the sub-region (jointly with Adur District Council). - The overall level of unmet need across the coast as well as that in Crawley, as well as the environmental and infrastructure constraints in the northern authorities, means that the contribution to provision through any available headroom is limited.
+- 6.41 In summary, in order to help address Worthing's housing shortfall, the following measures/agreements have been put in place with some proposed for the future: - The updated and agreed CWS&GB MoU establishes a framework for co-operation between the LPAs with respect to strategic planning and development issues.
+Its objectives include: - To help to secure a broad but consistent approach to strategic planning and development issues across the Coastal West Sussex and Greater Brighton area. - To identify and manage spatial planning issues that impact on more than one local planning area within Coastal West Sussex and the Greater Brighton area. - The CWS&GB Local Strategic Statement and its refresh LSS2 guide strategic planning decisions for the area. - All the local planning authorities in the CWS & GB area are aware of Worthing's housing shortfall - Continuous consultation and engagement has taken place with those Local Authorities within the functional housing market area and with those in North West Sussex (Crawley, Horsham and Mid Sussex all now part of the CWS&GB Strategic Planning Board). - (Communication also took place with a number of Local Authorities in Hampshire and Surrey as well as with the GLA regards the London Plan, some time ago.
+However in recent years efforts have been concentrated on working with those local authorities within the West Sussex and Greater Brighton area). - Memoranda of Understanding and Statements of Common Ground have been agreed with other local authorities in the sub-region (jointly with Adur District Council). - The overall level of unmet need across the coast as well as that in Crawley, as well as the environmental and infrastructure constraints in the northern authorities, means that the contribution to provision through any available headroom is limited.
 Whilst a number of joint measures to help housing delivery in the short to medium term are being explored via the CWS&GB Strategic Planning Board and the Economic Board, longer term housing needs can only be addressed via a full review of the LSS (LSS3) and local plan reviews.
+Preparatory work on the LSS is currently being undertaken, and a Statement of Common Ground will be produced in early 2021.